jifalops/app-starter/README.md

     cd ..
     ```

-    **Note:** If you want to test locally before deploying, you will need to copy and paste `internal/rules.json` to the rules section in the Firebase console.
+    **Note:** If you want to test locally before deploying, you will need to copy and paste `internal/rules.json` to the rules section your project's Firebase console.

   3. Deploy